cnoe-io/idpbuilder/docs/pluggable-packages.md

 ## Proposal

 This document proposes the following:
-- Make ArgoCD and Argo Workflows hard requirements.
+- Make ArgoCD a hard requirement.
 - Define packages as Argo CD Applications (Helm, Kustomize, and raw manifests)
 - Imperative pipelines for configuring packages are handled with ArgoCD resource hooks.

 Currently, ArgoCD is a base requirement for both the AWS reference implementation and idpbuilder but not yet officially made a hard requirement.
 ArgoCD is the CD of choice for CNOE members and it should be the focus over other GitOps solutions.
 Packages then become the formats that ArgoCD supports natively: Helm charts, Kustomize, and raw manifests.
-We need to ensure idpbuilder support all of them.

 Regardless of how applications are delivered declaratively, custom scripts are often needed before, during, and after application syncing to ensure applications reach the desired state. idpbuilder needs to provide a way to run custom scripts in a defined order.

 We could define a spec to support such cases, but considering the main use cases of idpbuilder center around everything being local, it doesn't require overly complex tasks.
 For example, in the reference implementation for AWS, the majority of scripting are done to manage authentication mechanisms.
-Another task that scripts do is domain name configuration for each package such as setting the `baseUrl` field in the Backstage configuration file.
-In local environments, tasks like these are likely unnecessary.
+Another task that the scripts do is domain name configuration for each package such as setting the `baseUrl` field in the Backstage configuration file.
+In local environments, tasks like these are likely unnecessary because authentication is not necessary and domain names are predictable.

 ArgoCD supports resource hooks which allow users to define tasks to be run during application syncing.
-While there are some limitations to what it can do, for the majority of simple tasks it should suffice.
+While there are some limitations to what it can do, for the majority of simple tasks resource hooks should suffice.

 ### Runtime Git server content generation

-The git server uses Go's embed capability to serve contents to ArgoCD.
-Because of this, to use different manifests in idpbuilder, it requires compiling the go application.
-For Go developers this approach is straightforward to work with.
-For non-Go developers this approach may be frustrating when needing to debug Go errors while compiling the program.
+As mentioned earlier, Git server contents are generated at compile time and cannot be changed at run time.
 To solve this, Git content should be created at run time by introducing a new flag to idpbuilder.
 This flag takes a directory and builds an image with the content from the directory.
+If this flag is not specified, use the embedded FS to provide the "default experience".

+Because Helm and Kustomize can reference remote repositories, this approach introduces a use case where secrets must be passed to the cluster from local machine.
+Kubernetes resource YAML files are often stored on a private Git server and require credentials to access.
+For ArgoCD to access the Git server, the credentials must be passed to ArgoCD as Kubernetes Secrets.

+It's also possible to pull the required contents from referenced remote repositories outside the cluster, then serve them in the Git server.
+This approach requires more work because we now need to render manifests instead of offloading it to ArgoCD.

 ## Future improvements

 - Extend support for using different tools for CD and imperative workflows.
 For example, we may consider supporting Tekton or Flagger for running imperative workflows.
 - Extend support for other GitOps solutions such as Flux CD.
+- Referencing remote private repositories.
 - Add support for authentication.
 As use cases grow, it will be necessary to support authentication mechanisms.
 Example use cases: GitHub credentials for ArgoCD, AWS credentials to pull images from a ECR registry.

 ## Alternatives Considered